kancharlaNarmadha/1B/README.md

-# EX 7A POLYMORPHISM & EXCEPTION HANDLING
+# EX 7B EXCEPTION HANDLING (Finally block- Throw-Throws- Final vs Finally vs Finalize)
 ## DATE:
 ## AIM:
-To write a java program to perform sum of two numbers and three numbers using Method Overloading(Compile time polymorphism)
+To write a Java program to demonstrate control flow of try-catch-finally clause when ArrayIndexOutOfBoundsException occur in try block and handled in catch block